Montreal-Quakers/website/new_attender/travel.md

 ## [Definitions](https://www.fgcquaker.org/resources/explanation-letters-introduction-travel-minutes-and-endorsements){: rel="noopener" target="_blank"}
 ### Letters of Introduction <span class="stanchor"><a name="introduction"> </a></span>

-A “letter of introduction” is a communication signed by the clerk of a monthly meeting that identifies the person who is traveling as a Friend or regular attender in good standing.
+A “letter of introduction” is a communication signed by the clerk of a monthly meeting that identifies the person who is traveling as a member or regular attender in good standing.
+This can be useful when visiting or moving somewhere.
 ### Minutes of Travel <span class="stanchor"><a name="travel"> </a></span>

-A “travel minute” is a formal document from a monthly meeting on behalf of a member or attender introducing the Friend and the reason for the trip.
-A minute of travel is endorsed by the clerk with approval of the meeting.
+A “travel minute” is usually for a trip concerning Quaker business, for instance, someone who travels to many meetings to listen or teach.
+A travel minute is a formal document from a local meeting on behalf of a member or attender introducing the Friend and the reason for the trip.
+Unlike a letter of introduction, a minute of travel from the clerk must have approval of the meeting.
 If the Friend is traveling extensively outside of Canada, it is also appropriate for the letter to be approved by the yearly meeting and signed by its clerk.